Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 4. Facilitating Virtuous Acts: Create conducive environments for positive action.
 Remove barriers, provide necessary resources, and nurture spaces that support social change and the promotion of equity.

-6. Applying Sociological Paradigms: Utilize insights from conflict theory, functionalist theory, and feminist theory to understand power dynamics, social structures, and resource distribution.
+6. Applying Sociological Paradigms: Utilise insights from conflict theory, functionalist theory, and feminist theory to understand power dynamics, social structures, and resource distribution.
 These perspectives offer a comprehensive view, aiding in the development of effective strategies to combat social inequalities.

 • Strategies must be diverse and informed by sociological paradigms.